 The Job Openings and Labor Turnover Survey (JOLTS) program produces data on job openings, hires, and separations.

-//JOLTS ZUNI3PO Testing 10272020// There were 4.7 million job openings on the last business day of July, little changed from June.
+//JOLTS Maintenance Test 01192021// There were 4.7 million job openings on the last business day of November, little changed from December.

 - Lawrence S. Essien and Montgomery McCarthy "Job openings, hires, and quits reach historic highs in 2018"